PierreKieffer/pitop/README.md

 ---

-Terminal based activity monitor in Go, for my Raspberry Pi.
+Terminal based activity monitor in Go, for Raspberry Pi.

 This is for RPI 4, it should work on RPI 3 (Update : It works on RPI 3).